Volue-Public/energy-mesh-python/docs/source/installation.rst

 Depending on how you intend to use the Mesh Python SDK there are two ways to install it.

 If you intend to use it to communicate with a Mesh Server you are a user.
-If you intend to help development of the SDK you are a developer.
+If you intend to contribute to development of the SDK you are a developer.

 .. _Setup for users: